Harvey Ball

 Harvey Ross Ball (July 10, 1921 – April 12, 2001) was an American commercial artist.
-He is recognized as the designer of a popular smiley face graphic picture, which became an enduring and notable international icon.
+He is recognized as the inventor of the popular smiley face graphic picture, which became an enduring and notable international icon.
 He never applied for a trademark for the iconic smiley image and only earned $45 for his efforts.
-Ball later founded the World Smile Foundation in 1999, a non-profit charitable trust that supports children's causes.
+Ball later founded the Harvey Ball World Smile Foundation in 1999, a non-profit charitable trust that supports children's causes.

 Early life

 Ball was born and raised in Worcester, Massachusetts, by his parents Ernest G. Ball and Christine ("Kitty") Ross Ball.
-Ball had five siblings, three younger by the names of Merrit, Virginia, and Raymond, and two older by the names of Jessie and Ernest Jr. During his time as a student at Worcester South High School, he became an apprentice to a local sign painter, and later attended the Worcester Art Museum School, where he studied fine arts.
+Ball had five siblings, three younger by the names of Merrit, Virginia, and Raymond, and two older by the names of Jessie and Ernest Jr. Ball was a student at South High School where he started to take an interest in art.
+During high school, he worked as an apprentice under a local sign painter who started teaching him different styles and techniques of graphic design.
+After high school and his apprenticeship, he later went to Worcester Art Museum School where he studied fine arts.
+After his time at Worcester Art Museum School, Ball decided to go into the National Guard, where he served for 27 years.
+He was stationed in the Pacific and Asia during World War 2.

-State Mutual and the birth of the smiley
+State Mutual and the creation of the smiley

 After World War II, Ball worked for a local advertising firm until he started his own business, Harvey Ball Advertising, in 1959.
 He designed the smiley in 1963.

 The State Mutual Life Assurance Company of Worcester, Massachusetts (now known as Hanover Insurance) had purchased Guarantee Mutual Company of Ohio.
 The merger resulted in low employee morale.
 In an attempt to solve this, Ball was employed in 1963 as a freelance artist, to come up with an image to increase morale.
 Ball started with a sunny-yellow circle containing a smile, however wasn't happy that it could be turned upside down to make a frown.
 By adding two eyes, he created a smiley face.
 The whole drawing took 10 minutes to complete, and earned him $45.

 State Mutual had planned to hand out 100 button pins containing the design, however demand quickly soared.
 The aim was to get employees to smile while using the phone and doing other tasks.
 Research has since taken place confirming Ball's instincts.
 The buttons became popular, with orders being taken in lots of 10,000.
 More than 50 million smiley face buttons had been sold by 1971, and the smiley has been described as an international icon.